Chevy sees Korean push upmarket as chance to expand in Europe

 “There is now more appreciation, understanding and respect than there was before.
 We need to get this into our cars, our distribution system.”

-There is potential for closer cooperation without cannibalising each other, Sedran added.
+There is potential for closer cooperation without cannibalizing each other, Sedran added.
 There was only about 20 percent overlap between the clients of Opel and Chevrolet.